-Cinnamon, apples, and kiwi make this sweet ‘n sour winter beverage absolutely addicting.
+Cinnamon, apples, and kiwi make this sweet ‘n sour Kiwi Apple Cider the perfect winter beverage that’s absolutely addicting.
 Paleo and vegan variations included!

 Can we just hold the phone and shut the front door and talk about how AMAZING Aldi’s is?
 Costco has always been my wingman (wing woman?), but Aldi’s is our new first and foremost BFF.
 I literally go to Aldi’s first, see what I can buy there, and THEN start shopping everywhere else.
 Are they paying me to say this?
 They are not.
 But I really do shop there on a weekly basis.
 They have the best produce and silver glitter lava lamps (I bought two).

 I finally started to remember a quarter for the shopping cart, because, of course, in the beginning I was just going to get a “few things.”
 This turned into ALL THE THINGS.
 No more lugging heavy shopping bags and two children throughout the store.
 We have finally joined the ranks of preplanning and smart choices.
 Grocery carts and quarters all the way.

 This high-quality, low-cost phenomenon comes in handy when obsessing over winter foods, like this one.
 We obsess over this smoothie cider to the point of making it on a nearly daily basis.
 Kiwi Apple Cider is an oldie but a goodie on this blog, and comes to you today with a handful of updates.
 Like, exactly how much agave nectar or honey should you use, what about cinnamon, and does it matter what types of apples you use?
 Answered, answered, and answered.